Skip to main content

 Money & Banking is an undergraduate college course designed to provide an economic perspective of the financial system and its components at a level consistent with non-economics majors.

-• powers of the Federal Reserve System and the Treasury
+• Discuss the powers and limits of the Federal Reserve System and the Treasury

 If you are interested in business, but your concentration or major is in an area other than economics, the Money & Banking course is designed to equip you with a means of understanding and analyzing the ongoing evolution of the financial system, the Federal Reserve System, and the events that pertain to these institutions.